Papagoat/a-cloud-guru-exam-tips/04-VPC.md

 * AWS Global Accelerator is a service in which you create accelerators to improve availability and performance of your applications for local and global users.
 * You are assigned two static IP addresses (or alternatively you can bring your own).
 * You can control traffic using traffic dials.
 This is done within the endpoint group.

+# VPC Endpoints
+* A VPC Endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an internet gateway, NAT device, VPN connection or AWS Direct Connect connection.
+Instances in your VPC do not require public IP addresses to communicate with resources in the service.
+Traffic between your VPC and the other service does not leave the Amazon network.
+* Endpoints are virtual devices.
+They are horizontally scaled, redundant and highly available VPC components that allow communication between instances in your VPC and services without imposing availability risks or bandwidth constraints on your network traffic.
+* There are two types of VPC endpoints:
+    - Interface Endpoints
+    - Gateway Endpoints (Supports Amazon S3 and DynamoDB)